cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Combining London and Rome Approaches**

-* Both approaches have merit: general-function and condition-specific.
+* **Both approaches have merit**: general-function and condition-specific.
 * Combining both leads to more effective and efficient treatment.

 **Assumptions and Methods for Developing Metacognitive Capacity**

 * Fostering metacognitive skills in treatment is a main component of overall treatment of adult attachment disturbance.
-* London and Rome approaches have limitations: they don't integrate research on adult postformal-operational cognitive development.
+* **London and Rome approaches have limitations**: they don't integrate research on adult postformal-operational cognitive development.

 **Expanded Model of Cognitive Development**